glennblock/extensions/attachment.md

 A _file_ element of the template indicates that the client should send an attachment.

 ### Example
 Below you can can see the request contains a write template with contact information.
-The template contains an avatar _attachment_ item.
-There is an additional part which contains the avatar image which has a _name_ of 'avatar'
+The template contains an avatar _attachment_ item with the value of the attachment being 'jdoe'.
+There is an additional part which contains the avatar image which has a _name_ of 'jdoe'
 ```
 Content-Type: multipart/form-data, boundary=AaB03x
 Content-Type: application/vnd.collection+json